-The Department of Health and Hospitals, Bureau of Health Services Financing adopts LAC 50:V.2701 in the Medical Assistance Program as authorized by R.S.
-36:254 and pursuant to Title XIX of the Social Security Act This Emergency Rule is promulgated in accordance with the provisions of the Administrative Procedure Act, R.S.
-49:953(B)(1) et seq., and shall be in effect for the maximum period allowed under the Act or until adoption of the final Rule, whichever occurs first.
+The Department of Health and Hospitals, Bureau of Health Services Financing proposes to amend LAC 50:II.20021 in the Medical Assistance Program as authorized by R.S.
+36:254 and pursuant to Title XIX of the Social Security Act.
+This proposed Rule is promulgated in accordance with the provisions of the Administrative Procedure Act, R.S.
+49:950 et seq.